 In "Urban Farming Is Going High Tech," Journal of the American Planning Association (Vol. 86, No. 1), Michael Carolan investigates the impact of emerging digital urban agriculture (DUA) on traditional urban agriculture.
 As Carolan characterizes it, digital urban agriculture includes "elements of automation, software, and/or silicon-based hardware" in the growing process.

 This contrasts with the view of politicians and technology advocates who see themselves as strengthening communities.
-They suggest that through new sources of capital they achieve a stronger tax base to support in communities.
+They suggest that through new sources of capital, they achieve a stronger tax base to support communities.

-Possible areas of divergence/convergence between digital urban agriculture and urban agriculture.
-From "Urban Farming Is Going High Tech," Journal of the American Planning Association (Vol. 86, No. 1).
+Table 6: Possible areas of divergence/convergence between digital urban agriculture and urban agriculture.

 Carolan argues that the future could be even more problematic.
 He finds many urban agriculture practitioners believe that as DUA gains popularity it will begin to occupy larger amounts of land.
 This will push DUA to less dense areas of cities and perhaps simultaneously push urban agriculture out of cities entirely.

 Carolan demonstrates that DUA continues to gain the favor of planners, politicians, and the public.
 Because of this, it has been able to reshape itself to fit into different zoning designations — unseen with urban agriculture.

 The future of urban agriculture is uncertain, but this is not the first threat it has faced.
 Urban agriculture already has become popular among wealthier individuals who have divorced it from its political significance.
 Now, it seems, DUA is simply the next step.

 However, I believe it is possible to move forward with both urban agriculture and DUA.
 This starts with planners valuing urban agriculture as more than a means of food production but also as a form of resistance and community.